elastic/eui/wiki/creating-components-manually.md

 </EuiTitle>
 ```

-- When a component `prop` receives an array of objects use only one object.
+- When a prop receives an array of objects, display only one object and show all the required keys.

 ``` js
 <EuiSteps